André Muhirwa: Political career

-In 1965 Muhirwa was co-opted into the Senate.
+In 1965, Muhirwa was co-opted into the Senate.
 Following the failure of a Hutu-led coup attempt later that year, he directed government retaliation against Hutu intellectuals.
 He was appointed Minister of State under Prime Minister Léopold Biha on 15 March 1966.
 He orchestrated the July coup that crowned Charles Ndizeye as Mwami Ntare V. Following Captain Michel Micombero's coup that November, he was arrested.
-He was later released and on 28 November 1967 appointed to a sinecure position with the Bujumbura port authority.
+He was later released and on 28 November 1967 appointed to a sinecure position with the Bujumbura port authority, serving on its board of directors.
+From 1975 to 1976 he served as Burundi's ambassador to Tanzania.

+Later life

-In 2001 he co-founded the Parliamentary Monarchist Party (Parti Monarchiste Parlementaire, PMP).
-He died in 2003.
+While retiring upon his departure from the ambassadorship, Muhirwa remained engaged with politics in Burundi and became an advocate for the fully-fledged recognition of the Ganwa as a separate ethnicity from Burundi's other major ethnic groups.
+In 2001, he co-founded the Parliamentary Monarchist Party (Parti Monarchiste Parlementaire, PMP).
+He died on 28 April 2003 at the age of 83.